tardate/LittleCodingKata/ruby/rails6/README.md

 # Ruby on Rails 6

-Testing out Rails 6 (beta1) and learning about changes and new features.
+Running Rails 6 (beta1), learning about changes and new features, and testing out my favourite gems including: HAML

 [:arrow_forward: return to the Catalog](https://codingkata.tardate.com)